Emalude/AI-for-BIO-learning-project/README.md

 ## Preliminary Schedule

 This is a preliminary (very large) list of broad topics divided in three main pillars: Biology, AI, AI for Biology.
 I won't cover them sequentially (meaning that I won't finish the Biology pillar before moving to the AI pillar) but I will follow a logic path covering (or reviewing) the fundamentals first.
+Apart from the fundamentals first, I don't have a scheduled order to follow the other macro-topics.
+If you have preferences, feel free to let me know (see below how to contribute to the project or to get in touch with me).

 ### Biology
 - Biochemistry